Stories: Children, Communities, Futures

 How you can make a difference this World Malaria Day

 This World Malaria Day, join us in the fight to eradicate suffering caused by this disease in remote and rural areas.
-You can help a child sleep safe at night by donating the gift of an insecticide-treated mosquito net, as this is the most cost-effective way to prevent children contracting the disease.
+You can help a child sleep safe at night by donating one of the below Gifts for Good.

 Your support can change the life of a child, and help us reach zero cases of malaria globally.